davebraze/OtoP-2/readme.md

 Note that MikeNet has to be installed on Grace before it can be linked into an executable.

-1. copy *.c, *.h, Makefile, para.txt, phon.txt, trainexp_full.txt,
+1. copy msf.sh, *.c, *.h, Makefile, para.txt, phon.txt, trainexp\_full.txt, testexp\_full.txt
-   msf.sh into the working directory;
+   into the working directory (note that you can change the names of phon.txt, trainexp\_full.txt and testexp\_full.txt in para.txt);

 2. load a module for GCC: $ module load Langs/GCC